Henvezz95/GraphCalc/README.md

 The file **GraphCalc.apk** is the compiled app and works with every android device with Android 4.1 or higher.
 In portrait mode, the calculator has basic functions such as addition, subtraction, multiplication, etc.

+The Java code and the XML layout can be found in the folder [app/src/main/](https://github.com/Henvezz95/GraphCalc/tree/master/app/src/main).

 ![Portrait Example](https://github.com/Henvezz95/GraphCalc/blob/master/Images/Gif1.gif)

 In landscape mode, more advanced functions are available, like trigonometric functions, factorial (gamma function), and erf function (error function).